anon-blue/anon.blue/README.txt

 tirgtrktuiruti.

 Check with your hardware vendor for any BIOS updates.
 Disable
-BIOS memory options such as caching or shadowing, F you need
-to use Safe hode to remove or disable components , and njkhk;ehlbqbhfhuirhqbbhfh lqwanva;hhq bfhr;oq;uhuhuhuhuhuhuhuhhhuhuh]\\\\fr; bwangzikunneuio;wfuckshiytio
-fjijqioiojio   jdoia' voicjaoij vncoadnjvoif;anvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvcdailb; hfuhuhibijvfa
+BIOS memory options such as caching or shadowing, F you need    kkkkkkkkkksksisi esssssssafe hode to remove or disable components , and njkhk;ehlbqbhfhuirhqbbhfh lqwanva;hhq bfhr;oq;uhuhuhuhuhuhuhuhhhuhuh]\\\\fr; bwangzikunneuio;wfuckshiytio fjijqioiojio   jdoia' voicjaoij vncoadnjvoif;anvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvcdailb; hfuhuhibijvfa